User Guide

 Keyword(s) in the applicant’s tag | View applicants with a tag that matches the keywords(s) |

-The applicants displayed can be sorted by their name using the parameter s/SORT_ARGUMENT
+The applicants displayed can be sorted by their name using the parameter s/SORT_ARGUMENT.

 Examples:

-list -a f/status a/hired s/dsc
+list -a s/asclist -a f/name a/John Doelist -a f/tag a/Javalist -a f/status a/hired s/dsc

 Listing interviews: list -i [f/FILTER_TYPE a/FILTER_ARGUMENT] [s/SORT_ARGUMENT]